samdark/yii2-cookbook/book/i18n-selecting-application-language.md

 ## Support selecting language manually

 While it sounds like a great idea to always detect language, it’s usually not enough.
-Detection could fail so user will get language he doesn’t know, user may know many languages but prefer, for example, English for information about travelling.
+Detection could fail so user will get language he does not know, user may know many languages but prefer, for example, English for information about travelling.
 These problems could be solved by providing visible enough language selector that somehow remembers what was selected and uses it for the application further.